audy/hiseq-16s-pipeline/readme.md

 - Robust
 - Written in BASH and Python 2.7
 - Track statistics and log things along the way
+- 100% FOSS (not yet, but maybe one day if I can find a good replacement for USEARCH).

 ## Pipeline